bizimunda/GraphQL/README.md

 Run `npm install` so it will download all the dependencies

 # Run node daemon in the backgroud
-then `npm run devStart`, it will keep running the node daemon in the background
+Run `npm run devStart`, it will keep running the node daemon in the background

 # Open localhost
 open localhost to see your app running